ginigangadharan/sitev2/_posts/2018-10-04-How-to-find-the-pod-details-from-container-in-OpenShift.md

 ---
 layout: post
-title: How to find the pod details from container in OpenShift
+title: "How to find the pod details from container in OpenShift"
 author: gini
 categories: [Automation,Cloud,Infrastructre & Hardware,]
 image: